jeff1evesque/raspberry-pi/README.md

 3276800000 bytes transferred in 650.881670 secs (5034402 bytes/sec)
 ```

-Once the USB flash drive contains a system partition, specifically the *Raspbian* operating system image, the boot loader partition needs to know where this image is located.
-Again, in terminal open up `cmdline.txt` from the earlier configured SD Card (boot partition):
+Once the USB flash drive contains a system partition, specifically the *Raspbian* operating system, the boot loader partition needs to know where this image is located.
+In terminal, open `cmdline.txt` from the earlier configured SD Card (boot partition):

 ```
 cd /Volumes/boot/
 sudo pico cmdline.txt
 ```

-**Note:** the above commands were performed on OSX.
-On linux distributions, navigate to the `/media/boot/` subdirectory, and modify `cmdline.txt`.
+**Note:** on linux distributions, navigate to `/media/boot/` subdirectory to modify `cmdline.txt`.

 Next, modfiy the contents of `cmdline.txt`: